XiaoLinZzz/Distributed-Dictionary/README.md

 - Java Development Kit (JDK) 8 or later
 - A JSON file containing the initial words and meanings for the dictionary

+## Features
+1. Add a new word along with its meaning.
+2. Delete a word from the dictionary.
+3. Search for a word and display its meanings.
+4. Update the meaning of an existing word.

 ## How to Compile and Run

 1. Compile the server and client files: